 The Transition Year Program* (TYP) at York University is a special access program for youth (19+) and adults who are passionate about attending university.
 TYP@York provides an opportunity to transition to university for those that have previously experienced social and financial barriers to accessing the formal education system.

 We want to understand your personal situation and what has led you to our program.
 In this way, we can better determine whether this program is right for you.
 You must type or handwrite a statement to tell us about yourself.
+Personal statements are typically 1-2 pages in length.
 Include the following: